ByteOfWaffle/Godot--first/README.md

 - 🖥️ Platform: Windows(game), Linux(database)
 - 🎮 Engine: Godot
 - 👨‍💻 Programming Language: GDscript
-- 🗄️ Database: Probably some kinda SQL-based database, Still tryna figure it out.
+- 🗄️ Database: Local webserver with XAMPP, using Apace, MySQL and PHP.

 # 🌐 How to Set Up a Database for Accounts in XAMPP